-The PLS area has been the focus of two of the most significant, recently discovered deposits in the Athabasca Basin; Fission Uranium's Triple R and NexGen Energy's Arrow deposits and the area is considered an important, major emerging uranium mining district of the Athabasca Basin.
-The PLS Area portfolio consists of 72 claims and 92,718 ha on 3 properties.
+The PLS area has been the focus of two of the most significant, recently discovered deposits in the Athabasca Basin; Fission Uranium's Triple R and NexGen Energy's Arrow deposits, and more recently the JR Zone on F3 Uranium's PLN Property.
+The area is considered an important, major emerging uranium mining district of the Athabasca Basin.
+The PLS Area portfolio consists of 79 claims and 105,437 ha on 5 properties.
 The PLN property is considered the most advanced and is located immediately to the north of Fission Uranium's Triple R deposit.